The Carolinian Creed

 The administration at the University of South Carolina was inspired to take action

-after a string of violent incidents began occuring on college campuses in the late
+after a string of violent incidents began occurring on college campuses in the late

 disturbing events and explore ways to cultivate a culture on our campus that prioritized